 PLUS

-Further activities to be announced once the programme is confirmed, a chance to pick up some of our books, refreshments during the day, and opportunities to use Esperanto socially outside the classroom!
+A chance to pick up some of our books, refreshments during the day, and opportunities to use Esperanto socially outside the classroom!